microsoft/debug-adapter-protocol/specification.md

    * 'disconnect' request.
    */
   supportTerminateDebuggee?: boolean;

   /**
+   * The debug adapter supports the 'suspendDebuggee' attribute on the
+   * 'disconnect' request.
+   */
+  supportSuspendDebuggee?: boolean;

+  /**
    * The debug adapter supports the delayed loading of parts of the stack, which